captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Thank you!
 ---
 ## LISSETTE:
-Wait I have to give you a present
+Oh!
+I need to get you a present
 ---
-where is your present
+where is a present
 ---
+template: overlap
+## LISSETTE:
 I need to find you a present.
----

 ## PETER:
 Really not necessary.
 ---